 ton o fun

 Pros: beautiful a combination of long holes and short holes.Great scenery. a fantastic variety of shots.
 Lots of elevation. (coming from Florida this means a lot).
 A great deal of "hiking".
-The pay for play is not a problem.
+The pay for play is not a problem, and the cost very reasonable.
 This course will test your management and your skill level.
 If you have big arm this is for you.
-Very little to no water issues except for a couple of creeks.
+Very little to no water issues except for a couple of creeks.the scenery is wonderful and wild.
+No crowds when we went.My friends and I love this course and when we are in town again we will most certainly play here again. .

 Pros: The entire course keeps you guessing with a variety of hyzers and anhyzers.
 There are tight windows that require the occasional thumber or tomahawk and elevated pins that present a lot of challenging putts from the backside of greens.